Charlie Angus enters NDP leadership race, Guy Caron expected to join Monday

 The Timmins-James Bay MP said Canadians voted for Liberal Leader Justin Trudeau because they believed his promises of progressive change, but are now disappointed that’s he’s not delivering on promises in areas like electoral reform, the environment and First Nations.

-Mr. Angus has been a regular and vocal advocate for the remote and impoverished First Nation communities in his sprawling riding, including Attawapiskat and Kashechewan.
+Mr. Angus has been a regular and vocal advocate for the remote and impoverished First Nations communities in his sprawling riding, including Attawapiskat and Kashechewan.
 He said he decided to run because he believes he can be a genuine grassroots voice for Canadians who are cynical about politics.

 “In this next election, it’s going to be [about] offering people a voice that’s authentic versus the image that Mr. Trudeau created,” he said in an interview.